 I found the thick brown and red wires fixed to the tag on the left would not stretch over to the tag on the right so they couldn’t get mixed up.
-The thick brown wire going the tag on the right was the only thick wire that reached that far.
-It wasn’t difficult to remember that the thin brown wire went to the tag on the right too.
+The thick brown wire, going to the tag on the right, was the only thick wire that reached that far.
+It wasn’t difficult to remember that the thin brown wire went to the same tag as the thick brown wire.

 NOTE: My shower model has not got an overheating neon light.
 It appears that some models do have one.
 The Shower Doctor doesn’t distinguish between the two models as far as I can see.
 I have seen a Shower Doctor picture with an extra thin black wire connecting to the tag on the left and on the right.
 I presume these go to the overheating neon light such that when the Mira Shower thermal switch is closed the neon is shorted out.
 Then when it opens, due to overheating, current flows through the neon to light it.

 “I had still got the plug hole closed while I carried out the next stage.” — HC